jenkins-infra/docker-openvpn/README.md

 Feel free to follow the next action points:

 * Open an issue on [jenkins-infra/helpdesk](https://github.com/jenkins-infra/helpdesk) describing the reason why you need an access to the VPN
+  * If you need to access infra.ci.jenkins.io or release.ci.jenkins.io, mention it in your request to get access to the private VPN needed for these instances.
 * [Fork](https://help.github.com/articles/fork-a-repo/) this repository on your own Github account: [fork the repo](https://github.com/jenkins-infra/docker-openvpn/fork)
 * Clone your fork locally: `git clone https://github.com/<your-github-username>/docker-openvpn && cd docker-openvpn`
 * Build EASYVPN binary by running one of the following commands depending on your operating system: